ThisIsBenny/iOS-Widgets/Countdown/README.md

 ## Setup
 Set the date in ISO8601 format (YYYY-MM-DD) to the Widget Parameter.

+#### Optional
-Optional: Define an emoji for your widget by adding the desired emoji behind the date and separating both values with a ";".
+Define an emoji for your widget by adding the desired emoji behind the date and separating both values with a ";".
 Like this:

 ![Countdown Widget setup](https://raw.githubusercontent.com/ThisIsBenny/iOS-Widgets/main/Countdown/setup.jpeg)